watthem/matthewhendricks.net/resume/cv.md

 - Coordinated with vendors and company personnel, including legal and corporate business entities during document and business contract management.

-- Contributed to support and sales email templates and end-user documentation using ZenDesk, which resulted in a reduction of first response time by 100% in first 6 months.
+- Contributed to support and sales email templates and end-user documentation using ZenDesk, rudicing first response time by 100% in first 6 months.

-- Built custom Chrome extension using Javascript, Vue.js, and custom MongoDB to help bridge needs between multiple CRM tools.
+- Built a Chrome extension using Javascript, Vue.js, and custom JSON RPCs to help staff bridge needs between multiple CRM tools.

 ### NinjaTrader Group LLC